-Step 1: Recover data from unmountable APFS startup disk
+Step 1: Recover lost data from unmountable APFS startup disk

 iBoysoft Mac Data Recovery is the best APFS data recovery software that provides all-round data recovery solutions for APFS.
-It is able to recover data from unmountable APFS startup disk, external hard drive, USB flash drive, SD card, memory card, etc. on macOS Mojave 10.14/High Sierra 10.13/10.12 Sierra and Mac OS X 10.11/10.10/10.9/10.8/10.7.
-Also, it recovers data from encrypted APFS drive, recover data from formatted, unreadable, inaccessible APFS drive, recover deleted/lost APFS partition.
+It is able to recover lost data from unmountable APFS startup disk, external hard drive, USB flash drive, SD card, memory card, etc. on macOS 10.15/10.14/10.13/10.12 and Mac OS X 10.11/10.10/10.9/10.8/10.7.
+Also, it recovers data from encrypted APFS drive, recover lost data from formatted, unreadable, inaccessible APFS drive, recover deleted/lost APFS partition.

 Solution 1: If you have only one Mac computer

 If you have only one Mac computer, please directly run iBoysoft Mac Data Recovery in recovery mode and recover lost data from the unmountable APFS startup disk.
 This method is highly recommended as it is easier and time-saving.